kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	- As you may see, **partitioning allows us to parrallelize events processing**
 	- More events we get, more partitions we create.
 ### Processing Service Detail Design
-- `Processing Service` reads events from partition one by one, count events in memory, and flushes this counted values to the database periodically, so we need a component to read events.
+- `Processing Service` reads events from **partition one by one, count events in memory, and flushes this counted values to the database periodically**, so we need a component to read events.
 - Partition Consumer
-	- The consumer establishes and maintains TCP connection with the partition to fetch data, we can think of it as an infinite loop that polls data from the partition.
+	- The consumer **establishes and maintains TCP connection with the partition to fetch data**, we can think of it as an infinite loop that polls data from the partition.
-	- When consumer reads event, it deserializes it, meaning it converts byte array into the actual object.
+	- When **consumer reads event, it deserializes it, meaning it converts byte array into the actual object**.
-	- Usually, consumer is a single threaded component, we can also implement multi-threaded access.
-When several threads read from the partition in parallel, but this approach comes with a cost, checkpointing becomes more complicated and it's hard to perserve order of events if needed.
+	- Usually, **consumer is a single threaded component, we can also implement multi-threaded access.
+When several threads read from the partition in parallel, but this approach comes with a cost, checkpointing becomes more complicated and it's hard to perserve order of events if needed.**
 - Deduplicate Cache
 	- Consumer does one more important thing - helps to eliminate duplicate events.
-If the same message was submitted to the partition several times, we need a mechanism to avoid double counting.
+If **the same message was submitted to the partition several times, we need a mechanism to avoid double counting**.
-	- To achieve this we use a distributed cache that stores unique event identifiers for, let's say last 10 minutes, and if several identical messages arrived within a 10 minutes interval, only one of them (the first one) will be processed.
+	- To achieve this we use a **distributed cache that stores unique event identifiers** for, let's say last 10 minutes, and if several identical messages arrived within a 10 minutes interval, only one of them (the first one) will be processed.
 		```
 												In-memory Store
 														|